Can stress cause a miscarriage?

 Sometimes miscarriages can happen in a controlled environment and you may be asked what you want to happen with the remains.
 This can vary across local authorities, so it is always advisable to check.

-If you micsarry in hospital there are several options but the most important one may be “Undecided”.
+If you miscarry in hospital there are several options but the most important one may be “Undecided”.
 This means that you can defer making a decision for up to 6 weeks.
 Other options include:

 Own Funeral arrangements.
 You can arrange a service with your local crematorium.
 It is likely thay they will pick up the remains from the hospital and transport them to the crematorium although we recommend you check with your local authority.
 You should be able to choose songs and an officiant.
 There may be ashes available for you to keep or scatter.
 Some Crematoriums do not charge for services for under 18s, check with your local crematorium.